AdobeDocs/campaign.en/help/automation/workflow/cells.md

                 </container>
 ```

 Input form personalization in Adobe Campaign is reserved for expert users.
-For more on this, refer to this  .